Kyungu

-Kyungu is a traditional authority in Karonga District in the Northern Region of Malawi.
-It is mainly inhabited by the Ngonde.
+Kyungu is a traditional authority in Karonga District in the Northern Region of Malawi of the Lambya people.
+The district is mainly inhabited by the Tumbuka and Ngonde.

+The Kyungu was the "supreme ritual head of the [Ngonde] kingdom with all the political authority which that might bestow upon him".

 Paramount Chief Kyungu

-The current paramount Chief is Paramount Chief Kyungu Nsangalufu Clement Mwakabanga III that was elevated to this position by President Joyce Banda.
+The current paramount Chief is Kyungu Nsangalufu Clement Mwakabanga III who was elevated to the position by former President of Malawi, Joyce Banda.
 There has been some controversies surrounding him and paramount Chief Karonga in recent years as a result of changes in administration and politics.
 He was recognized as Chief by President Joyce Banda in 2012.
-He is the most senior Chief in Karonga District and Chitipa District== Kyungu Dt.